mnott/duss/README.md

 - Shows frequency analysis of senders
 - Uses parallel processing for fast analysis of large email archives

+### Time Report Analysis
+Optimized time difference analysis for email sequences:
+- Filters emails by subject pattern using regex
+- Calculates time differences between consecutive matching emails
+- Groups emails into execution blocks (resets when gap > 24 hours)
+- Shows total runtime for each execution block
+- Outputs as console table (default) or CSV for piping
+- Uses efficient parsing (headers only) for better performance

+**Time Report Output Format**:
+- Block number (for filtering)
+- Separate date and time columns (DD.MM.YYYY, HH:MM format)
+- Subject line
+- Minutes and hours since previous email
+- Total runtime rows for each execution block
+- Progress shown on stderr when using --csv (doesn't interfere with data)

 ## Options

 ### Basic Options